 - Miami-Dade County does not require any licenses for charitable gaming.

 - Broward County and Palm Beach County have no specific regulations regarding charitable gaming.

-- Hillsborough County requires approval from the Director of the Hillsborough County Parks, Recreation and Conservation Department for nonprofit groups to run a charity gaming event.
+- Hillsborough County requires approval from the Director of the Hillsborough County Parks, Recreation and Conservation Department for nonprofit groups to run a charity gaming event such as raffles.

 - Orange County follows the same laws as laid out in the state of Florida statutes.